KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 #### A Chance to Hang Out with Old Friends and Make New Friends

-Hanging out with favorite Python/Django authors Eric Matthes and William Vincent, and my wonderful Revsys friend and fellow DEFNA Board Member Jeff
+Hanging out with favorite Python/Django authors Eric Matthes and William Vincent, and my wonderful Revsys friend and fellow DEFNA Board Member Jeff Triplett
 ![](recap-of-djangocon-us-2023-images/jeff-eric-william.jpg)

 !["Thank you to Jason Judkins and Jon Gould for generously hosting a wonderful Django Social event tonight on the eve of DjangoCon US.
 I enjoyed meeting and getting to know the new Python Software Foundation Executive Director Deb Nicholson, spending time with two of my favorite Python/Django authors Eric Matthes and William Vincent, and catching up with my wonderful Revsys friends Frank and Jeff, among many interesting conversations."](recap-of-djangocon-us-2023-images/thank-you-to.png)